Rotator Cuff Tear Peerless Park, MO

 The two types of rotator cuff tears are:

-• Acute Tears — This sort of rotator cuff tear happens when you experience a blunt force injury.
-Maybe you tried to lift something too heavy.
+• Acute Tears — This kind of rotator cuff tear transpires when you experience trauma.
+You may have fallen on your overstretched arm.
 Acute tears can also occur with other injuries to the shoulder, like a broken collarbone or dislocated shoulder.

-• Degenerative Tears — These are also known as chronic rotator cuff tears.
+• Degenerative Tears — These are also referred to as chronic rotator cuff tears.
 They happen over time and can be the result of several factors:

 Rotator Cuff Tear Symptoms

-You may not always experience symptoms of a rotator cuff tear, particularly if it occurs slowly over time.
-Acute tears generally cause instant pain, but occasionally the symptoms are more difficult to notice.
+You may not always feel symptoms of a rotator cuff tear, especially if it develops slowly over time.
+Acute tears generally cause instantaneous pain, but other times the symptoms are more difficult to notice.
 Signs you might have a rotator cuff tear include:

 • Difficulty elevating your arm